woctezuma/steam-reviews/README.md

   8. AppID: 588040	Wilson score deviation: 0.023	(WILL: A Wonderful World / WILL)
   9. AppID: 658620	Wilson score deviation: 0.022	(Wonderful Everyday Down the Rabbit-Hole)
  10. AppID: 653950	Wilson score deviation: 0.018	(Your Smile Beyond Twilight:)
+[...]
+236. AppID: 314180	Wilson score deviation: -0.011	(Deathsmiles)
+237. AppID: 635940	Wilson score deviation: -0.011	(Little Busters!
+English Edition)
+238. AppID: 561080	Wilson score deviation: -0.012	(The Price of Freedom)
+239. AppID: 624460	Wilson score deviation: -0.012	(Fantasynth: Chez Nous)
+240. AppID: 468050	Wilson score deviation: -0.012	(The Last Time)
+241. AppID: 586880	Wilson score deviation: -0.014	(Mini Ghost)
+242. AppID: 607460	Wilson score deviation: -0.017	(Epic Snails)
+243. AppID: 562500	Wilson score deviation: -0.018	(Warstone TD)
+244. AppID: 758500	Wilson score deviation: -0.018	(Loot Box Quest)
+245. AppID: 372940	Wilson score deviation: -0.021	(Lost Lands: The Four Horsemen)
 ```

 ### Ranking by proportion of English reviews

+Some games appear at the top of the ranking of hidden gems, yet at the bottom of the ranking by proportion of English reviews: these games are really pushed to the higher ranks by non-English reviewers.

+NB: Three games do not appear in this ranking as the download process failed for them: Out of the Park Baseball 15 (appID=272670), Civilization IV: Beyond the Sword (appID=34460), Little Triangle (appID=575050).

 ```
   1. AppID: 662210	Proportion english-tags: 0.986	(Metal as Phuk)